-It is recommended that VLAP sampling be continued to document the in-lake response, trends, and compliance with water quality criteria following implementation of TP reduction measures.
-As discussed in the previous section, successful implementation of this TMDL will be based on compliance with water quality criteria for cyanobacteria scums.
-Data collected by VLAP includes DO, planktonic chlor a and the reporting of cyanobacteria scums should continue.
-Pending resources, NHDES staff will continue to sample and document the extent and severity of reported cyanobacteria scums through microscopic identification, cell counts and toxicity tests.
+It is recommended that VLAP or LLMP sampling be initiated to document the in-lake response, trends, and compliance with water quality criteria following implementation of TP reduction measures.
+As discussed in the previous section, successful implementation of this TMDL will be based on compliance with water quality criteria for cyanobacteria scums as well as thresholds for other nutrient related response parameters such as dissolved oxygen and chl a).
+These water quality variables should be the focus of the VLAP or LLMP.
+It is recommended that prior to initiating any expensive phosphorus control measures, monitoring should be conducted to confirm that nutrient related water quality violations exist.
+This is especially relevant in light of the limited historical monitoring and the relatively high color of Hoods Pond which may suppress the anticipated impacts of TP on cyanobacteria, chl a and dissolved oxygen (see section 5.3 and 6.2).
+NHDES staff will continue to sample and document the extent and severity of reported cyanobacteria scums through microscopic identification, cell counts and toxicity tests.

-To help prioritize implementation of TP reduction measures in the subwatersheds, it may be instructive for stakeholders to collect additional dry and wet weather TP samples (along with estimates of flow) in some of the tributaries draining suspected sources such as agricultural land.
-This data would supplement the tributary data currently collected by VLAP (Table 2-2b).
+Assuming violations of nutrient related response parameters (cyanobacteria, chl a and/or dissolved oxygen) exist, and to help prioritize implementation of TP reduction measures, it may be instructive for stakeholders to collect dry and wet weather watershed TP samples (along with estimates of flow) in some of the tributaries draining suspected sources such as highly developed land.
 The TP loads should be calculated using concentration and flow data.
 Tributaries impacted by humans (i.e., not natural) with the highest TP load would be the target of initial efforts to reduce TP.

-Although septic systems are not believed to be a major source of TP loading, a survey of septic systems, which is currently underway, would help confirm model input, including the assumption that there are no failed septic systems.
+Although waterfowl are not believed to be a major source of TP loading, a survey of waterfowl would help confirm model input.